K7MDL2/IC-705-BLE-Serial-Example/README.md

 If the radio is connected to another device, then same as above, no Ci_V response but stays connected.
 Radio accepts up to 4 connections so if there are enough headsets, mics, PTT buttons, CI-V monitors/decoders connected, might get a server connection fail.

+I have observed taht if the pairing process does not complete for what ever reason, the BLE link will disconnect after jsut a few seconds.
+This requires running through the connect to server function while waiting fro a CIV Access completion.
+This would be a normal scenario if the radio is not in pairing mode, turned off, or out of range.